shirinmjr/express-react-bank/README.md

 2. User can login (Google Auth)
 3. User can transfer money from one account to another account and can see a history record on bot(to/from) accounts (✓)
 4. Random deposits: Receiving a random payrolls deposit.
-5. There is no bussiess logic handled in the front-end (✓)
+5. There is no business logic handled in the front-end (✓)

 ## 🚀 Run & Deployment <a name = "deployment"></a>